 Strengths, Limitations and Concerns

-It’s important to stress that while finding your ancestors has become easier with DNA Testing Kits, the information may not always be accurate.
+It’s important to stress that while finding your ancestors has become easier with DNA tests, the information may not always be accurate.
 It’s important to be rational with the information and remember that some of it may be based on a false premise or questionable sources.
 This is one reason it’s best to find professional advice when about your Jewish genealogy.

 That said, you may be astounded by the amount of relevant information from your DNA test.
 Prepare for a world of Jewish family to open up to you.